francisrstokes/construct-js/readme.md

 Manually sets this field to little or big endian.

-The rest of the properties should be considered private and not modifed directly.
+The rest of the properties should be considered private and not modified directly.

 #### U8